arikpamnani/duck_go_search/README.md

 # creating a query
 search_obj.query(["keyword_1", "keyword_2"])

-""" printint search results, a list
+""" printing search results, a list
     of search objects is returned """

 # search link